Table of Contents:

 This side argues that the crypto community should be building the tools to democratize access to MEV instead of trying to solve it.

-The proponents of MEV believe that MEV ensures the usefulness of DeFi projects such as lending protocols, enabling them to speedy and smooth liquidation processes.
+The proponents of MEV believe that it ensures the usefulness of DeFi projects such as lending protocols, enabling them to speedy and smooth liquidation processes.
 The proponents argue that MEV extractors are rational actors seeking and fixing economic inefficiencies of DeFi protocols making them robust.

 The proponents argue that offering front-running as a service (FaaS) makes up for the miners’ lost revenue caused by Ethereum’s EIP-1559 fee-burning update.
 Hence, it indirectly increases Ethereum’s security by incentivizing miners to compete for MEV with higher hash power.